Valium® Drug Interactions: Risks and Dangers

 Valium® is a benzodiazepine, a drug class popular and effective for treating anxiety, seizures, and insomnia.
 Some call them “downers,” especially on the street, due to their tranquilizing effects.
 The active ingredient in Valium® is diazepam which specifically treats anxiety, muscle spasms from neurological disorders, and seizures.[1]

 There are 2 mg, 5 mg, and 10 mg tablets.
 There is also a 1 mg/1 mL oral solution.
 The dosage must be adjusted depending on what condition is being treated.
-Valium® is a Schedule IV drug, meaning it is low on the risk of dependence and addiction.
+Valium® is a Schedule IV drug, meaning it has a low to moderate potential for dependence and addiction.
 You may be more likely to become dependent and addicted when you misuse the drug.

 Is Valium® Safe, and How Does It Work?

-Valium® works by stimulating the inhibitory neurotransmitter GABA in the central nervous system (CNS).[2]
+Valium® enhances the effects of the inhibitory neurotransmitter GABA in the central nervous system (CNS).[2]
 This causes its “downer” effects by slowing down the CNS, ultimately relaxing the muscles and reducing anxiety symptoms.
 Swallowing the drug breaks it down slowly in your stomach over several hours.
 This ensures it doesn’t overwhelm your system, and its effects will last longer.

 Valium® is a safe drug for most people when taken as prescribed.
-It has few side effects, and most of those associated with the sedative are minor.
+There are a few side effects with Valium, and most of those associated with the sedative are minor.
 But it can become dangerous when misused or mixed with other substances.

 Can you mix Valium® with other drugs?